BLUE SKIES, GREEN GRASS, AND WARMTH

 Most family groups arriving in New Zealand had single mothers, some shown above.12 Two single fathers accompanied their children.
 Men not accepted into the army were generally medically unfit or too old.
 The group included a priest and three nuns.

 Nearly 200 children and teenagers between five and 15 had no familial connections, almost 60 of them younger than 10.
-On that November day Joe still believed his father, Franciszek, was alive and continued to make up reasons for his lack of letters.
+Joe then still believed his father, Franciszek, was alive and continued to make up reasons for his lack of letters.

-Joe soaked up the smiles in the crowds on shore that flawless Wellington day.
+On that flawless Wellington day, Joe soaked up the smiles in the crowds on shore.

 For Joe it got even better when he was ushered onto a train.